mone27/trisonica-anemometer-analysis/notes.md

 eddypro_TRS_m507_full_output_2020-07-29T075333_exp -> rotation of 45
 eddypro_TRS_m507_full_output_2020-07-28T163413_exp -> rotation of -45 (seems to not be working)

-with this transforms componets are still completely wrong, but overall wind speed looks promising
+with this transforms components are still completely wrong, but overall wind speed looks promising

+Looking at the angle needed for the rotations (check wm1_axis_rotation.svg) and coming to this conclusion:
+You have reference system A (where you want end results) and you have reference system B (the one of input data) From an A point of view B is rotated by alpha angle, to tranform any vector in B in A you need to rotate the vector by -alpha.
+**NB** angles measured in _wind_ mode are the opposite of angles measured in _math_ mode

+for wm1(2) the transform needed is ```rotate_ang(wm1, 310)```

+Inverted v of M507 and seems it is much better

+## 30/07/2020

+Finalized (m506_analysis)[m506_analysis]

+Overall this is what is seems what needs to be done:

+- Invert the u
+- Invert the v
+- Rotate by 27° N